-- A. Landscape plan design shall take into consideration the mature size of proposed landscape materials to minimize the future need for pruning (i.e. placement such that mature trees and shrubs will not cause problems for foundations, obscure signage, grow too close to overhead or underground utility lines, obstruct views of traffic, etc.). - B. A Washington State licensed landscape architect or other accredited landscape design professional shall prepare the landscape plans in accordance with the standards herein.
+- A. Landscape plan design shall take into consideration the mature size of proposed landscape materials to minimize the future need for pruning i.e. placement such that mature trees and shrubs will not cause problems for foundations, obscure signage, grow too close to overhead utility lines, obstruct views of traffic etc. - B. A Washington State licensed landscape architect or other landscape design professional shall prepare and stamp the landscape plans in accordance with the standards herein.
 Detailed plans for landscaping and screening shall be submitted with plans for building and site improvements.
-The plans shall, at a minimum, include the type, quantity, spacing and location of plants and materials; typical planting details; soil amendment/installation; tree protection details as applicable; and the location of irrigation systems and significant trees within 20 feet of the property line on adjacent properties.
+Included in the plans shall be type, quantity, spacing and location of plants and materials; typical planting details; soil amendment/installation; tree protection details as applicable; and the location of irrigation systems and significant trees within 20 feet of the property line on adjacent properties.
 Underground and atground utilities shall be shown on the plans so that planting conflicts are avoided.
 A detailed list of items to be included on the landscape plan is available in the Landscape Plan handout, available on-line or at the DCD offices. - C. Installation of the landscaping and screening shall be completed and a Landscaping Declaration submitted by the owner or owner's agent prior to issuance of the Certificate of Occupancy.
 Any plant substitutions shall be noted on the Declaration.
-If necessary, due to weather conditions or construction scheduling, the installation may be postponed to the next planting season (October April) if approved by the Director and stated on the building permit.
-A performance assurance device equal to 150% of the cost of the labor and materials must be provided to the City before the deferral is approved.
+If necessary, due to weather conditions or construction scheduling, the installation may be postponed